Abandoned & Little-Known Airfields:

 Were these part of the same airfield, or two unrelated airfields in close proximity?

-The 8/15/74 Denver Terminal Chart (courtesy of Ted Frison) depicted Stouts Airport as a private airfield having a 2,600' unpaved runway.
+as the 8/15/74 Denver Terminal Chart (courtesy of Ted Frison) depicted Stouts as a private airfield having a 2,600' unpaved runway.

 Ted Frison observed, “There is on the chart a private airport called Stouts just south east of the reservoir, along the road to Parker & it's possible that's where we jumped.